Magnesium For IBS: In-depth Doctor's Review.

 Polyethylene Glycol (PEG) is an osmotic laxative (like Magnesium Citrate).
-It is used as a second option if your IBS-Constipation didn’t respond to Psyllium (Metamucil).
+It is a second option if your IBS-Constipation didn’t respond to Psyllium (Metamucil).

-This is because PEG generally has fewer side effects compared with other osmotic laxatives (like magnesium citrate, Milk of Magnesia, and lactulose).
+PEG generally has fewer side effects than other osmotic laxatives (like magnesium citrate, Milk of Magnesia, and lactose).

 Also, it is inexpensive and widely available.
-Common side effects include bloating abdominal discomfort.
+Common side effects include bloating and abdominal discomfort.

 You can find the best laxative products on our resources page.